-Its fairly normal to experience different range from your battery on every ride.
+Its fairly normal to experience variable range from your battery.
 This is because there are a variety of factors that can affect the battery range such as terrain, wind direction, temperature, rider effort and so on.

 First, be aware that a new battery requires approximately 10 charge cycles (fully charged to fully depleted) to reach peak performance.